 - Introduce Robotic Process Automation: RPA is one of the modern technologies that uses software robots (also called virtual workers) to repeat tasks normally performed by humans and involving IT systems.
-The main benefit of RPA is that it does not require any integration or changes to the existing systems – software robots operate exactly as humans and able to drive up to 85% efficiency.
+The main benefit of RPA is that it does not require any integration or changes to the existing systems – software robots operate exactly as humans and are able to drive up to 85% efficiency.
 Our Robotic Process Automation consulting practice can deploy RPA solutions as quickly as within 8-10 weeks.
-Examples of RPA providers are BluePrism, UIPath, Automation Anywhere.
+Examples of RPA providers are BluePrism, UiPath, and Automation Anywhere.

-- Improve Integration across various IT systems: Operations and Back-Office often suffer from the fact that they must work with numerous IT systems (e.g. core systems, cross-functional systems) that are highly siloed and fragmented.
+- Improve Integration across various IT systems: Operations and back office often suffer from the fact that they must work with numerous IT systems (e.g. core systems, cross-functional systems) that are highly siloed and fragmented.
 This results in a lack of integration and a lot of redundant data entry.
-Selective integration of IT landscape may drive efficiencies, save processing times and improve overall customer experience (e.g. through shorter processing times).
+Selective integration of the IT landscape may drive efficiencies, save processing times and improve overall customer experience (e.g. through shorter processing times).

 - Design macros where appropriate: Sometimes even small solutions, such as macros to deal with certain tasks (e.g. copy and paste data, produce templated reports or import data), can be important and result in considerable operational efficiencies.